Introduction

 Natural Barriers

-Natural barriers to fish passage can include debris flows, log jams, and sediment deposits, etc., but natural features that have always restricted fish passage (e.g., waterfalls) are not considered under this structure type.
+Natural barriers to fish passage can include debris flows, log jams, sediment deposits, etc., but natural features that have always restricted fish passage (e.g., waterfalls) are not considered under this barrier type.
 Natural barriers are difficult to include in a spatial prioritization framework due to their transient nature.
-The planning team felt that the major drivers of natural barriers were massive sediment aggradation that has occurred in the watershed in recent years due to changes in the natural flow regime of the watershed.
+The Planning Team felt that the major drivers of natural barriers were massive sediment aggradation that has occurred in the watershed in recent years and changes in the natural flow regime of the watershed.
 The associated channel destabilization creates impassable stream segments due to a lack of flow and increased lateral migration of streams.
-The extent, severity, and passability of these obstacles will vary over time depending on the season and year; however, current and historic land-use practices, including forest harvesting, agriculture, and water withdrawals, have exacerbated the effect of natural barriers in the watershed.
-Due to the nature of these land-use practices, the severity of natural barriers was rated as Very High and the irreversibility as Medium, the latter due to the effort required to rectify poor land-use practices at a watershed scale.
-Overall, the planning team felt that a threat rating of ‘High’ adequately captured the effects of natural barriers.
+The extent, severity, and passability of these obstacles will vary over time depending on the season and year; however, current and historic land-use practices, including forest harvesting, agriculture, and water withdrawals have exacerbated the effect of natural barriers in the watershed.
+Due to the nature of these land-use practices, the severity of natural barriers was rated as Very high and the irreversibility as Medium, the latter due to the effort required to rectify poor land-use practices at a watershed scale.
+Overall, the Planning Team felt that a pressure rating of ‘High’ adequately captured the effects of natural barriers.

 Road-stream Crossings

-Road-stream crossings are an abundant structure type in the watershed, with 80 assessed and modelled crossings located on modelled anadromous salmonid habitat.
-Demographic road crossings (highways, municipal, and paved roads) may disconnect up to 55.39 km of habitat (57.4% of the total estimated disconnected habitat), with 88% of assessed crossings having been identified as barriers to fish passage.
-Resource roads disconnect 34.04 km of habitat (35.3%), with 73% of assessed crossings identified as barriers.
+Road-stream crossings are an abundant barrier type in the watershed.
 Significant land use and linear development throughout the valley bottom has disconnected the Nicola River from important habitat in some tributaries, including Highway 5 and Highway 8.
-The extent of road-stream crossings was given a rating of Very High, though the collective experience and input from the planning team resulted in Low severity and irreversibility ratings due to the existing body of knowledge and resources to support the rehabilitation of road-stream crossings, though it was noted that there is significant variability between resource roads and highway crossings.
-The overall threat rating for road-stream crossings was given a rating of Medium.
+The collective experience and input from the Planning Team resulted in a Low irreversibility rating due to the existing body of knowledge and resources to support the rehabilitation of road-stream crossings, though it was noted that there is significant variability between resource roads and highway crossings.

-There are very little spatial data available on trail-stream crossings in the watershed, so the planning team was unable to quantify the true extent and severity of this structure type.
-However, the planning team felt that trail-stream crossings are not prevalent within the watershed and that where they do exist, they do not significantly restrict passage for anadromous salmonids.
+There are very little spatial data available on trail-stream crossings in the watershed, so the Planning Team was unable to quantify the true Extent and Severity of this barrier type.
+However, the Planning Team felt that trail-stream crossings are not prevalent within the watershed and that where they do exist, they do not significantly restrict passage for anadromous salmonids.
 Because most crossings will likely be fords or similar structures, the rehabilitation costs associated with these barriers would be quite low.
-Overall, the planning team felt that the overall threat rating for trail-stream crossings was likely Low.
+Overall, the Planning Team felt that the pressure rating for trail-stream crossings was likely Low.